gruzovator/canio2/README.rst

 Description
 -----------
-canio2 project is C++/Python libs to do different I/O operations in CAN/CANopen/CANopen-like (e.g. PMD Magellan controller) networks(devices).
+canio2 project is C++/Python libs to control CAN/CANopen/CANopen-like (e.g. PMD Magellan controller)
+devices.

-canio2 C++ lib is header only. canio2 python 2 binding is done via boost.python.
+canio2 C++ lib is header only. canio2 python2 binding is done via boost.python.

-Binaries were successfully built on Windows and QNX (Python version - 2.7).
+Binaries are built for Windows and QNX (Python version - 2.7).

 Tips:

 * canio2 lib has a plugins system to use different CAN interfaces (e.g. IXXAT USB-to-CAN).
-You can add support of your CAN interface, see can_plugin.hpp and ixxat plugin example.
+You can add support of your CAN interfaces, see can_plugin.hpp and ixxat plugin example.

 * to run python script place canio2.pyd and plugin dll (e.g. plg_ixxat.dll) into